 Whether you live a nomadic lifestyle or just need a workation, you’re sure to meet other remote workers, so you won’t be alone for long.
-Remote Year’s work and travel Program offers workspaces, accommodation, and convenient transport options for digital nomads in Bali, letting you join a community of like-minded professionals with whom you can explore.
+Remote Year’s work and travel Program in Bali offers workspaces, accommodation, and convenient transport options for digital nomads, letting you join a community of like-minded professionals with whom you can explore.
 The city is relatively safe, yet you should not throw caution to the wind, especially when exploring solo.

 Our well-curated Bali experiences include cooking and culture classes, traditional Balinese silvermaking, Melukat cleaning rituals, surfing with Zen, and many other activities to make your Bali trip memorable.

 Make sure not to leave your drinks unattended when in a public place to avoid them from being spiked.
 You may be targeted by aggressive street vendors and scammers when you're alone.
 Ignore anything that sounds suspicious or seems too good to be true.